Classification of Darboux transformations for operators of the form $\partial_x\partial_y +a \partial_x + b\partial_y +c$: The factorization problem for

-Then the Darboux transformation can be represented as a consecutive application of the Laplace transformations generated by $\o{M}_y=\partial_x+b$ and some other Darboux transformation. \end{theorem} The rest of the section is devoted to a proof of this theorem.
+Then the Darboux transformation can be represented as a consecutive application of the Laplace transformations generated by ${M}_y=\partial_x+b$ and some other Darboux transformation of order one. \end{theorem} The rest of the section is devoted to a proof of this theorem.